port-labs/port-docs/docs/setup-your-port/setup-catalog/blueprints.md

 ## Next steps

+Now that we understand **Blueprints**, we can start to model separate entities in our infrastructure!

-In the next section we will talk about **Relations**, relations are a connection between two blueprints.
+In the next section we will talk about **Relations**, relations are a connection between two blueprints, and they will help us go from separate entities to a connected infrastructure map.

 As preparation for the relations section, let's create a blueprint for `Package` to go with the `Microservice` blueprint we created earlier: